shihyuntang/igrins_rv/docs/source/What to Know About v1.5.1 Update.md

 ## V1.0.x / The Problem:

-**IGRINS RV v1.0.x** could only measure relative (not absolute) RVs to the highest possible precisions because, for a given target, RVs derived from different spectral orders were affected by constant zero-point differences (see Figure 6 in Stahl et al. 2021). **IGRINS RV v1.0.x** subtracts out these zero-point offsets, and approach which successfully recovered the planet-induced RV signal for the tau Boo and HD 189733 systems.
+**IGRINS RV v1.0.x** could only measure relative (not absolute) RVs to the highest possible precisions because, for a given target, RVs derived from different spectral orders were affected by constant zero-point differences (see Figure 6 in Stahl et al. 2021). **IGRINS RV v1.0.x** subtracts out these zero-point offsets, an approach which successfully recovered the planet-induced RV signal for the tau Boo and HD 189733 systems.
 And users still had the option to run the code in "absolute RV" mode, which sacrificed precision.

 ## The Problem: